josugoar/archive/tcpx/quic.md

 # MULTIPROCESSING

+* 1 READ CIRC BUFFER PER CLIENT AND 1 WRITE BUFFER FOR MAIN THREAD (or 1 per client?)

+NO MQ NEEDED WITH THIS APPROACH??
 * hash map [connection id] -> (thread, queue)
-    * LOAD BALANCE DYNAMICALLY?
-* 1 READ AND WRITE CIRC BUFFER PER THREAD
-* 1 MQ PER THREAD AND 1 MQ DOR MAIN THREAD
+* 1 MQ PER THREAD AND 1 MQ FOR MAIN THREAD
-    * Send number of bytes read and connection id
+    * Send number of bytes read and connection id (and stream id if applicable)